offsoc/onionplan/docs/02 - Roadmap: Usability Proposal.md

 ### Description

-1. An additional Tor NS API plugin is created, implementing [Sauteed Onions][] lookups based on CT Logs.
+1. An additional Tor NS API plugin is created, implementing [Sauteed Onions][] lookups based on CT Logs, or other approach if [Sauteed Onions][] still need more research.
+But for now the proposal for this phase is to go after [Sauteed Onions][].
 2. Having both DNS-based and CT Logs-based .onion lookups creates redundancy to protect against censorship in the lookups.
 DNS queries are lighter than CT Logs, but less censorship resistant.
 Combining both, but prioritizing DNS,